fdlamotte/MeshCoreT1000e/README.md

 # MeshCoreT1000e

-MeshCore support for Seeed T1000e tracker
+Custom MeshCore support for Seeed T1000e tracker

-This repo contains the source files and the PlatformIO environments to build firmwares using [MeshCore](https://meshcore.co.uk) on the [Seeed T1000e Tracker](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html).
+This repo contains the source files and the PlatformIO environments to build custom firmwares using [MeshCore](https://meshcore.co.uk) on the [Seeed T1000e Tracker](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html).

 ## How to test

-You'll find firmwares baked by Andy Kirby on the [MeshCore web flasher](https://flasher.meshcore.co.uk/).
+On [MeshCore web flasher](https://flasher.meshcore.co.uk/) you'll find official firmware for t1000e.
+This repo adds some functionalities that have not been added yet into main repo because there we try to find more generic ways of doing things.

-Download the `.uf2`, put your device in DFU by pressing the button and plugging the cable twice and copy the firmware file to the removable drive.
+I provide some uf2s of the custom firmware in this repo's relase.
+To flash the `.uf2`, put your device in DFU by pressing the button and plugging the cable twice and copy the firmware file to the removable drive.

+## Features

+* gps support (3s press to enable)
+* some power optimization
+* BLE advertisement stops after 5min (short press on the button re-enables it for 5min)
+* Notification led (upstreamed)
+* Power button support (long press > 5s) (upstreamed)

+upcoming
+* Buzzer
+* Serial console for options specific to t1000e

+## Buttons and leds

+### Notification led

+Leds shows the status of the device, it varies in brightness (pwm) and time.
+There are two time at the moment, communication status and gps status.

+Communication status (mostly on state) :
+* Unread messages : 95% brightness, 200ms
+* BLE advertisement active : 20% brightness, 2s
+* BLE advertisement inactive : 20% brightness, 3s

+GPS status :
+* GPS off : led off, 3s
+* GPS on, no fix : led off, 2s
+* GPS on, fixed : 40% brightness, 2s (so when there is a fix, led brightness appears constant)

+### User button

+* long press (>4s) : turns device off (led stops)
+* medium press (>1s) : toggles gps
+* short press : activates BLE adevertising for 5min

 ## To compile the firmware